alexandrainst/danlp/docs/docs/frameworks/transformers.md

 """
 ```

-The DaNLP package provides some wrapper code for during **next sentence prediction**:
+The DaNLP package also provides some wrapper code for **next sentence prediction**:

 ```python
 from danlp.models import load_bert_nextsent_model